-Whenever you open a new credit card or loan—or apply for a mortgage refinance—the lender pulls a credit report to check your score.
-This inquiry is recorded on your credit report, where it stays for two years.
-In addition, any inquiries made within the last 12 months are calculated in your FICO score and typically result in a credit score drop of 5 to 10 points.
-This drop is temporary, and on-time payments—the most critical category—will bring it back up in short order.
+Whenever you open a new credit card or loan — or apply for a mortgage refinance — your credit report will be pulled.
+This inquiry is recorded on your credit report, where it could stay for a few years.
+Additionally, any inquiries made within the last 12 months are calculated in your FICO score and typically result in a credit score drop of 5 points or less.
+This drop is temporary and could go back in a few months.

-It's important to note that the "new credit" category is only 10 percent of your total credit score, and your mortgage lender will be well aware that they are the ones who caused that slight dip in the first place.
+It’s important to note that the “new credit” category is only 10 percent of your total credit score, and your mortgage lender will be well aware that their pull could be the source of the credit score drop.
 What lenders are looking for is a pattern: If you opened dozens of credit cards or loans over the past year, all those inquiries would be a red flag.
-But a slight dip from rate shopping shouldn't make or break your application.
+But a slight dip from rate shopping shouldn’t make or break your application.

 Other Ways Refinancing Can Affect Your Credit Score

 When you refinance, you technically pay off your old mortgage and open a new one.
-This means that you'll have a newer loan on your credit history—one with a very short on-time payment history.
+This means that you’ll have a newer loan on your credit history..
 This could affect your credit score by altering your credit mix and the length of your credit history calculation.
-This effect could be slightly negative or neutral, as these aren't the highest impact categories for your credit score.
+This effect could be slightly negative or neutral, as these aren’t the highest impact categories for your credit score.

 The Bottom Line

 A mortgage refinance might affect your credit score by temporarily lowering it by a few points when you first apply.
-However, the value of the money you save with a lower interest rate and the potential to boost your score through on-time and extra payments far outweighs the brief dip.
+However, the value of the money you save with a lower interest rate and the potential to boost your score far outweighs the brief dip.